Skip to content

 Learning for Life

 Starting at age 14, ECLC prepares students for life after graduation, through the SKIL (Seeking Knowledge for Independent Living) program.
 In our dedicated Transition Rooms, students complete simple jobs and learn the “soft” skills of expected behaviors and attitudes in the workplace.
-They manage mailings, collate newsletters and create custom invitations, T-shirts, mugs, napkins, menus, and more.
-They even run the school lunch program.

 These projects support real customers as well as take care of school needs.
 After students have mastered the basics, they move out into the community to “sample” jobs.
 They get to experience anything from child care and retail to food service, maintenance and office administrative support.

-Upper School & Transition
+Upper School & Transitions

 Our goal is to prepare our students for independent living and for a smooth transition from school to young adulthood!
 In their final years before graduation, our employment specialists from Community Personnel Services (CPS) help students create a plan to take them into the next chapter of their lives.